lightning-js/solid/README.md

 };
 ```

-When Button is focused, the focus styles will be applied.
+When Button is focused the focus styles will be applied.
 And when focus is removed, the original styles on the element will be set, meaning you need defaults on the original style to fallback to.

 To apply a state to a component: